Over the years, many outdoor “experts” will state what rules there are for the outdoors.

 Enjoy music on the trail?
 Cool.
 Perhaps use some air buds.

 Want to make a phone call to a loved one?
-A polite thing is to do so discretely and perhaps not at a scenic overlook.
+Doing so discretely and perhaps not at a scenic overlook is polite.

-Love to ride some sweet single track?
+Love to ride some sweet single tracks?
 Awesome.
 Ride where it is allowed and be courteous to fellow trail users.

 Have a dog?
-Keep it on leash where leash laws are mandated esp in a very crowded trail area.
+Please keep it on a leash where leash laws are mandated, especially in a crowded trail area.

-Don’t have the proper gear, training of experience for an outdoor activity?
+Don’t have the proper gear, training, or experience for an outdoor activity?
 Get a friend to come along or modify your plans so the SAR groups don’t have to come and get you out.

 Hunting season?
-Wear some safety orange so hunters can see you properly.
+Wear some safety orange so hunters can see you correctly.

 You get the idea.